ac-tuwien/MHLib.jl/README.md

 - `TSP`: traveling salesperson problem based on `PermutationSolution`
 - `MKP`: multi-constrained knapsack problem based on `SubsetVectorSolution`
 - `MISP`: maximum independent set problem based on `SubsetVectorSolution`

+There are the standalone demo applications `demo_maxsat.jl` and `demo_tsp.jl`, but see also the respective sections in `runtests.jl`.

+It is recommended to take such a demo as template for solving your own problem.

 ## News